emard/ulx3s_c64/README.md

     # to program flash, will persist after power off
     make flash

+With doublescan enabled in top module, there are difficulties with compiling for 12F.
+Trellis and Diamond 3.7 won't compile for 12F Diamond 3.11 will compile for 25F.

 # ESP32 OSD loader

 Download some PRG files and upload them to ESP32 flash or SD